Updated May 2023

 - allows for the electronic issue of Umrah visas

 - promotes international pilgrims’ arrival, provides transportation and travel services and provides information about cultural events

 - allowing travellers to visit the Prophet’s Mosque and reserving Umrah permits

 - Umrah pilgrims can reserve their packages

 - pilgrims with a digital guide with detailed instructions available in various languages

 - reserve hotels and flights

-To learn more about the steps required to obtain your Umrah permit through the Nusuk app, please consult our dedicated article below.
+To learn more about the steps required to obtain your Umrah permit through the Nusuk app, please refer to our dedicated article below.

 Umrah permit rules